alebelcor/amx-tracker/README.md

 #### `[--interval <number>]` (optional)

 Number of minutes until next time fare prices are checked. `30` by default.
-Ignored if `deal-price` was not set.
+Ignored if `--deal-price` was not set.

 ### Alternate setup